sign up (free!)

 FLORA STEWART | “Flora is full of vim, with remarkably retentive memory.”
 Image: Portrait of Flora Stewart, a 117-year-old, former Slave, November 5, 1867.
 (A.W.
-Kimball, New Hampshire, photographer) Full Length, Vintage Prints, Flora Stewart, New Hampshire, Length Portraits
+Kimball, New Hampshire, photographer) Full Length, Vintage Prints, Manuscript Libraries, Flora Stewart, Photographers Randolph, Black Photographers, New Hampshire, Canes, Length Portraits

 Born in Derby, England, William Thorp resided in Weare, New Hampshire, when he enlisted in the Sixteenth New Hampshire Infantry in the fall of 1862.
 He died of disease in Mound City, Illinois, in August 1863.
 His widow and four young children survived him.